 Lauren Aimee Curtis was born in Sydney 1988.
 Her fiction and essays have appeared, or are forthcoming, in Granta, The White Review, Catapult, The Atlas Review, Sydney Review of Books, The Lifted Brow and Fireflies, among other publications.
 In 2017, she was shortlisted for the Elizabeth Jolley Short Story Prize.
-Her first book, DOLORES, was published by Weidenfeld & Nicolson in July 2019.
+Her first book, DOLORES, was published by Weidenfeld & Nicolson in July 2019 and was shortlisted for the UTS Glenda Adams Award for New Writing at the 2020 NSW Premier's Literary Awards.
 She has recently completed a PhD on the work of Renata Adler and Elizabeth Hardwick at the University of Technology Sydney and is currently at work on her next book.

 Praise for DOLORES (2019):